Darren Beattie

 Executive Director for the Executive Office

-Yolanda Robinson is the Executive Director for the Bureau of Educational and Cultural Affairs (ECA), Office of Policy, Planning, and Resources (R/PPR) and the Global Engagement Center (GEC).
+Yolanda Robinson is the Executive Director for the Bureau of Educational and Cultural Affairs (ECA) and Office of Policy, Planning, and Resources (R/PPR).
 In this role, as a share service provider, she provides strategic direction and managerial oversight in developing, coordinating, and executing organization-wide administrative policies and processes in the areas of Budget and Financial Management, Human Resources, Information Technology, Grants Management, Procurement and General Administrative Services.
 Ms. Robinson joined the U.S. Department of State in March 2007 and served as the Bureau’s Budget Officer, responsible for managing and executing resources of more than $800 million and as the Deputy Executive Director, working alongside the Executive Director with the development and execution of operational policies for the supported organizations.

 Yolanda, a native of the Washington, DC Metropolitan area, is a career federal civil servant with more than 25 years of service, working mostly in the areas of budget policy, planning, operations and financial management.
 She enjoys mentoring and volunteering in her community.